robertseaton/robertseaton.github.com/_drafts/notes-on-psychology-of-happiness.markdown

 than girls. (pg.
 57)

 The central feature of events that makes them funny is incongruity. (pg.
 58)

+Extraversion is usually found to correlate with sense of humor as measured by the 3WD test, and extraverts like sexual jokes the most. (pg.
+60)

+Humour makes young people more attractive to one another.
+(Lundy et al. 1998)

+Keltner et al. (1998) found that in romantic couples teasing led to increased flirtation and positive affect. (pg.
+62)

+For males who laughed a lot, stressful events led to an increase in positive affect.
+Kuniper et al. 1992 (pg.
+62)

+Children who initiate a lot of humor have often experienced a period of rejection early in life. (pg.
+65)

+Jokes were found funnier when they esteemed a subject's own group or one with which he identified, and when they disparaged groups to which he did not belong or identify with.
+La Fave et al. (1976)

+Jokes may be an indirect way of expressing hostile attitudes. (pg.
+66)

+Graham (1995) asked pairs of stranger to talk for 30 minutes; a strong sense of humor led to reduction of social distance between them. (pg.
+68)

+Grammer (1990) found that young men indicated their sexual interest by laughter combined with bodily  posture. (pg.
+68)

+Decker and Rotondo (1999) found that job satisfaction as greater when supervisors were rated as having a good sense of humor, espcially female supervisors. (pg.
+68)

+When humor is used in public speaking, the speaker is liked more, the audience are in a better modd, and the speech is found more interesting. (pg.
+69)

+Teachers are like more if they use humor. (pg.
+69)

+The key to most humor is entertaining two versions of events, or stories, where the second and unexpected one is less worthy, e.g. ruder, than the first. (pg.
+69)

+# Social relationships

+Infant monkeys rared in total isolation start to discriminate friendly and threatening faces at 2 months, so this ability must be largely innate.
+(Sackett, 1996) (pg.
+74)

+Lu and Argyle (1992b) found that extraverts gave more social support than introverts did. (pg.
+74)

+Weiss (1973) found that to avoid loneliness people needed a single close relationship and also a network of relationships. (pg.
+75)

+Wheeler et al. (1983) fond that a number of students who had plenty of friends and spent a lot of time with them  were still lonely becayse they talked about impersonal topics. (pg.
+75)

+Friendships were most often lose by individuals breaking such "third party rules" as keeping confidences and standing up for friends in their absence.
+(Argyle and Henderson, 1985). (pg.
+75)

+The best predictor of not being lonely is the frequency of interaction with women; time spent with men made no difference.
+(Wheeler at al. 1983). (pg.
+75)

+Extraverts are more assertive and more cooperative, making them able to manage their relationships better (Argyle and Lu, 1990).

+Ross and Mirowsky (1989) found that social support led to less depression, but that intimate conversations about problems made things worse since this meant talking about problems, or complaining, rather tan solving them. (pg.
+76)

+Bereavement is more damaging for men than women. (pg.
+79)

+Being in love is good for health.
+Smith and Hoklund (1988) found that Danish students who were in love had a higher white blood cell count, and had fewer sore thorats, colds, or afters-effects of drinking than those not in love. (pg.
+80)

+The overall effect of having children on the happiness of their parets is zero (Veenhoven, 1994). (pg.
+82)

+There are two bad periods for marital happiness: when there are very young children and when they are adolescents. (pg.
+82)

+Favorite cousins in later life are those who were childhood playmates (Adams, 1968). (pg.
+84)

+Couples with children live longer.
+(Kobrin and Hendershot, 1977), (pg.
+84).

+Headey (1999) found that only 11% of those who had dogs were on some medication compared with 19% of those with no pets; the pets ownders went to the doctor less too. (pg.
+85)

+Hall and Nelson (1996) found that the well-being of a sample of patients depended on the percentage of women in their networks, providing social support. (pg.
+86)

+Argyle and Furnham (1983) found that the spouse was the greatest source of conflict as well as of satisfaction. (pg.
+86)

+# Work and employment

+In a survey of 7000 workers from nine European countries, Clark (1998a) found that 42% reported having high job satisfaction. (pg.
+89)

+The overall correlation between pay and job satisfaction is low, typically .15 to .17, so pay is not an important cause of job satisfaction. (pg.
+91)

+Those doing voluntary work ares ometimes found to enjoy their work as much or more than paid workers (Furnham and Argyle, 1998). (pg.
+91)

+A meta-analysis of job status found a rather modest overall correlation of .18 with job satisfaction (Haring et al., 1984).

+For European workers, having "good relations" at work, with management and colleagues, was the strongest predictor of job satisfaction. (pg.
+93)

+There is a U-shaped curve to job satisfaction, such that the young and the old tend to be more satisfied with their jobs (Clark et al., 1996) (pg.
+95).

+Arvey et al. (1994) studied 2200 pairs of twins and found that 30% of the variability of in job satisfaction could be explained by genetic factors (pg.
+96).

+Furnham and Schaeffer (1984) found there was more satisfaction if an individual's profile of needs matched the profile of rewards offered by the job. (pg.
+96)

+American surveys have found that 10-12% of the unemployed described themselves as "very ahppy" compared with 30% of the general population.
+This effect is causal.
+(Warr, 1978) (pg.
+103)

+Clark et al. (1996) conclude that the effect of job loss on general mental health is worse than that of divorce. (pg.
+104)

+Murphy and Athanasou (1999) carried out a meta-analysis and found that starting work led to increased mental health witht an effect size of .54, while losing a job led to deterioration with an effect size of .36. (pg.
+104)

+In Britain it has been found that income explains less than a quarter of the reduction of GHQ scores for the unemployed (Clark, 1998b).

+Unemployment creats more distress for those high in neuroticism (Payne, 1988), introversion, and for type A personalities. (pg.
+105)

+The unemployed structure their time less (Feather and Bond, 1983) and this is a cause of lower psychological health (Wanberg et al,, 1997).

+When voluntary workers are compared with paid workers doing the same work, the voluntary workers have been found to have higher job satisfaction (Pearce, 1993).

+On average the retired are happier than those at work. (pg.
+107)

+American studies find no difference in mental health before and after retirement (Kasl, 1980).

+# Leisure

+Several studies have found a negative relation between TV watching and happiness. (pg.
+112)

+Thayer (1989) found that a 10-minute brisk walk resulted n less tiredness, more energy, and less tension 2 hours later.
+Other studies found that after an hour's exercise, such as aerobics, those involved felt less tense, depressed, angry, tired or confused, and had more vigour, for the rest of the day and, in some, for the next day (Maroulakis and Zervas, 1993). (pg.
+113)

+Paffenbarger el at.
+(1991) followed up 17,000 Harvard alumni over a period of 16 years and found fewer heart attacks for those who did more exercise.
+Thirty minutes a day was enough to give maximum benefits.
+There were 31% fewer deahts. (pg.
+115)

+Former athletes have been found to live longer than non-athlets (Shepherd, 1997). (pg.
+115)

 # Sources
 <a name="1-citation"></a>